skellis46/slipbox/improvisation and the threshold of the self.md

 - [[consciousness-as-such]]

 > [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
 Everything is simply happening.
 Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
 And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
-And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]
+And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-whata]

 > Our results lend further evidence to the claims that NDA meditations are different from both FA and OM meditations.
 While FA and OM meditations are traditionally regarded as “constructed” states created through deployment of speciﬁc attentional strategies, NDA meditations are thought not to involve intentional effort, but to be based on identifying a reﬂexive awareness that is regarded as “unconstructed” (Mipam and Hopkins, 2006).
 Additionally, both FA and OM meditations are content-oriented, concerned with the speciﬁcs of experience, while NDA meditations could be seen as primarily context-oriented, concerned with the context of experience.
 (Zoran Josipovic, Influence of Meditation on Anti-Correlated Networks in the Brain)

+it's even more than 'being danced' -- it ceases to be dancing. it's non-dancing. it's the movement that remains when there is non dancing. moving while non-dancing.

+"Underneath the layered expressions of selfhood involving memories of the past and plans for the future, before the explicit sense of personal identity, beneath the ‘I’ and even prior to the emergence of a first-person perspective and experiences of body ownership, there are deeper layers of selfhood still to be found.
+These bedrock layers are intimately tied to the interior of the body, rather than to the body as an object in the world, and they range from emotions and moods – what psychologists call ‘affective’ experiences – to a basal, formless, and ever-present sense of simply ‘being’ an embodied, living organism."
+(Seth, Anil, Seth-2021-Being)

+"According to Josipovic ([2019](https://link.springer.com/article/10.1007/s12671-021-01627-3#ref-CR28)), nondual awareness is an underlying awareness in all conscious experiences, even if left unrealized.
+It could be that flow states tap into or uncover portions of this nondual awareness, revealing nondual features of experience to the individual."
+(Julianna M. Lynch & Allison S. Troy, The Role of Nonduality in the Relationship Between Flow States and Well-Being)

+While these accounts of presence, attunement and being moved may appear to align with psychological models of absorption, the threshold I am describing is not simply a matter of intensified engagement but a qualitative shift in the structure of agency itself.

 ## 3. Methodological stance: phenomenology under pressure